aliceroberts10/APTOS2019-Blindess-Detection/README.md

 # Blindess-Detection
 This repository will be used to store all code and files related to the kaggle competition: APTOS 2019 Blindess Detection.

+Presenting this at Vancouver Kaggle Competition Meetup on Thursday, September 19th, 2019.

 Description:

 Imagine being able to detect blindness before it happened.